WebEngineering-FHNW/hs18-enb-dev-braini/README.md

 Hand-written, static HTML
 project description:      (if other than `index.html` in project root directory)

-External contributions:
+External contributions: jQuery, Bootstrap

-Other comments:
+Other comments: Thank you for the possibility to do this proect

-I'm particular proud of:
+I'm particular proud of: GradeCalculator and general UI

 ## Project grading